-More relevant is the effect that removing depreciation expenses from the cost of goods sold has on calculating financial ratios.
-As Table 2 (Appendix) documents, the mean gross profit margin for semiconductor manufacturers was 35.6 percent using reported financial statement data, but this amount increases to 43.8 percent when using Compustat data in which the depreciation expenses are removed from cost of goods sold.
-The averages for pharmaceutical companies also increase from 45.1 to 54.8 percent.
+More relevant is the effect that removing depreciation expenses from the cost of goods sold has on the calculation of individual financial ratios.
+As Table 2 (Appendix) documents, the mean gross profit margin for semiconductor manufacturers was 35.6 percent using reported financial statement data.
+However, this amount increases to 43.8 percent when depreciation expenses are removed from the cost of goods sold, as is done in the Compustat database.
+Likewise, pharmaceutical companies see a rise from 45.1 to 54.8 percent.
 In both cases, gross profit margins are overstated by more than twenty percent.

-Inventory ratios demonstrate comparable results.
+Inventory ratios demonstrated comparable results.
 For example, the mean days' sales in inventory for semiconductor manufacturers was 87.8 days using as-reported data but 103.7 days when excluding depreciation from cost of goods sold.
 For pharmaceuticals, the amount increased from 108.4 to 134.8 days.
 Days' sales in inventory is thus significantly overstated (and the liquidity of the inventory understated) when depreciation is removed from cost of goods sold.

-Even the potentially insidious impact on cash flow numbers can be significant.
+Even the potentially insidious impact on cash flow numbers can become significant.
 As Table 3 (Appendix) shows, there are significant differences when identifying cash flow as cash flow from operations versus the proxy of adding back depreciation to net income.
 For example, the mean cash flow from operations amount for semiconductor manufacturers was \$95.9 million while it was only \$43.7 million when using the proxy method.
-This difference actually reverses itself for pharmaceuticals that reported a mean cash flow from operations of \$411.7 million and a mean of \$448.7 million with the proxy amounts.
-This results in vastly different figures for the cash flow margin and other ratios using cash flow as a variable.

-Compounding the problem is the issue of depreciation expenses remaining in the finished goods and work-in-process inventories.
-Again the impact can vary across industries, not to mention individual companies.
-In the past year the average semiconductor company saw its inventory fall by \$21.0 million.
-This improves cash flow by having additional depreciation expense (to the extent that prior expenses had been absorbed during the production process) to add back to net income.
-Yet pharmaceutical companies show the opposite effect as they had an average increase in inventories of \$21.1 million, in which case some of the depreciation incurred was absorbed or capitalized as part of the inventory valuation.
-But this can cause problems in analysis because depreciation in itself does not have any direct impact on cash flows, only the way they are reported through the cash flow statement and then evaluated using various cash-flow-based ratios.
+On the other hand the difference actually reverses itself for pharmaceuticals that reported a mean cash flow from operations of \$411.7 million and a mean of \$448.7 million with the proxy amounts.
+This results in vastly different figures for cash flow margin, and any other ratio involving cash flow as a variable.
+Compounding the problem is the issue of depreciation expenses incorporated in the finished goods and work-in-process inventories.
+Again the impact can vary across industries (not to mention individual companies).
+In the past year the average semiconductor company saw its inventory level fall by \$21.0 million.
+This would help improve the cash flow figures by having additional depreciation expense (to the extent that prior depreciation expenses had been absorbed during the production process) to add back to net income.
+Yet pharmaceutical companies would have the opposite effect as they showed an average increase in inventories of \$21.1 million, in which case some of the depreciation incurred would be absorbed or capitalized as part of the inventory valuation.
+But this can cause problems in analysis because depreciation in itself does not have any real impact on the cash flows of the company, only the way they are reported through the cash flow statement and then evaluated using various cash-flow-based ratios.
 This problem is inherent in the indirect method of reporting cash flow from operating activities, a topic best left for a separate paper.